rwl/rapid/docs/index.rst

 In this differential equation, the non-linear algebraic equations are converted into a combination of fast acting differential equations and linear algebraic equations.
-The algebraic equations are made functions of the “dummy” states of the fast acting differential equations.
+The algebraic equations are functions of the “dummy” states of the fast acting differential equations.
 The time constants :math:`T_{Lr,Li}` are chosen to be small, which implies that :math:`I_{Ld/Li} \approx F_{r,i}`, except for a short while after a